os-fpga/rapid_power_estimator/docs/source/user_guide/FPGA_index.rst

 5. Enter toggle rate - Industry standard default is **12.5%**
 6. Select glitch factor - default is **typical**
     #.
 Typical - Default option, for standard designs.
     #.
-Fast - For designs with high switching activity or complex logic.
+High - For designs with high switching activity or complex logic.
     #.
-Very Fast - For high performance designs with high-frequency logic or heavy use of pipelining.
+Very High - For high performance designs with high-frequency logic or heavy use of pipelining.
 7. Enter clock enable rate - Inudustry standard default is **50.0%**

 BRAM - Block Randon Access Memory